pozsarzs/modshell/README.md

 one device to another (e.g. transferring settings).
 When copying, the source and destination register areas can be different.

 The program has a traditional (CLI) or full-screen (TUI) command-line interface and is also suitable for running pre-created scripts independently (as a command interpreter).
 The program provides help on the commands that can be used, and offers possible values when the parameters are entered incorrectly.
 The issued commands are placed in history, which can be browsed with the up/down arrow keys.
-The history can be exported to a text file and provides it with the appropriate 'shebang' for the installation method and operating system (eg. #!/usr/local/bin/modshell).
-You can easily create a script from this raw file.

-**Operating principle:**
+**Operating principle**

 It must be defined the I/O devices, then the protocols and the connections.
 There can be eight of each.
-These can be saved to disk to binary format and reloaded.
 The data traffic takes place between the preset connections.
 In all cases, the data is sent to or read from the internal buffer.
 The size of the buffer is suitable for storing 2*9999 logical and word values of the same size.

+**Projects**

+In the program, you can create projects for easier management of settings and data.
+The name of the current project is shown in the prompt.
+The project directory will be created in the program directory on DOS, and in the ModShell directory in the user's home directory on all other systems.
+If only filename is specified during file operations (without path), this directory will be the source/destination directory.

+**File operations**

-The contents of the buffer can be exported to a text file.
+The command line history can be exported to a text file and provides it with the appropriate 'shebang' for the installation method and operating system (eg.
+#!/usr/local/bin/modshell).
+You can easily create a script from this raw file.

+Device, protocol and connection settings can be saved and loaded in their own format.
+During saving, three typed files are created, with the following
+extensions: DDT, PDT, CDT.

+All register values can be saved and loaded in their own format.
+During saving, two typed files are created, with the following extensions: BDT, IDT.

+One or more same type registers can be exported to file.
+During saving, one text file is created, with CSV extension.

 **Already implemented commands:**